-Dynamic Images give users the ability to create data-driven infographics.
+Dynamic Images or "Infographics" give users the ability to create data-driven infographics.
 These infrographics can then be added to presentations and reports, where they can be configured to use data interactions from other artifacts - grids, charts, slicers and variables - to create responsive graphical displays of information that are more intuitive to understanding the underlying analysis, and are interactive for the end user.

 Dynamic PQL Functions